NVIDIA/grcuda/docs/grcuda.md

 Exposed functions from RAPIDS cuML (`libcuml.so`) are preregistered with in the namespace `ML`.
-The `cumlHandle_t` argument, is implicitly provided by grCUDA and, thus, must be omitted in the polyglot callable.
+The `cumlHandle_t` argument, is implicitly provided by GrCUDA and, thus, must be omitted in the polyglot callable.

 The cuML function registry can be disabled by setting `--grcuda.CuMLEnabled=false`.
 The absolute path to the `libcuml.so` shared library must be specified in  `--grcuda.CuMLLibrary=`.